elceef/dnstwist/docs/README.md

 seed, generates a list of potential phishing domains and then checks to see if they are registered.
-Additionally it can test if the mail server from MX record can be used to intercept misdirected corporate e-mails and generate fuzzy hashes of the web pages to see if they are live phishing sites.
+Additionally it can test if the mail server from MX record can be used to intercept misdirected corporate e-mails and it can generate fuzzy hashes of the web pages to see if they are live phishing sites.

 ![Screenshot](docs/screens/dnstwist_v1.00.png)